kwakueshun/codeine-overload/content/blog/tiny-persistence-library/index.md

 }
 ```
 But now, our call site would look something like: `saveArrayToFile([arr])` which does not look very Swifty.
-A nicer way would be to have this function on an instance of an array by extending the array with its generic `Element` conforming to the necessary protocols and the call site would look something like `array.saveToFile()`.
+A nicer way would be to have this as a method on an instance of an array by extending the array with its generic `Element` conforming to the necessary protocols and the call site would look something like `array.saveToFile()`.

 So an implementation of this would be: